How Repealing or Defunding ObamaCare Could Effect the Country

 The Defund ObamaCare movement led to a Government Shutdown on October 1st, 2013 as House Republicans refused to pass a budget unless it included repealing, removing, delaying, or defunding parts of the Affordable Care Act such as the medical device tax and employer mandate.
 The shutdown lasted until October 18th.

 • The total cost of the shutdown is estimated at $24 billion by Standard & Poor’s.
-By comparison the medical device tax at the heart of the shutdown is estimated to bring in $20 billion by 2023.
-In other words the shutdown cost the American people $24 billion dollars in an attempt to remove a tax that would bring in $20 billion needed to balance the budget.
+By comparison, the medical device tax at the heart of the shutdown is estimated to bring in $20 billion by 2023.
+The shutdown cost the American people $24 billion dollars in an attempt to remove a tax that would bring in $20 billion needed to balance the budget.
 No significant changes were made to the Affordable Care Act during the shutdown.

 • Congress isn’t exempt from ObamaCare and neither is the President.
 The President and his Executive branch can keep their plan because it was purchased before 2010, they have the same rights we do.
 The rest of congress and their staff have work based insurance, thus should be able to stay on their current plan as well.
 However, an amendment to the legislation made before it became law said they must use health insurance marketplace.
-They will use the marketplace, but since their staffers, making as little as $30,000 can’t get subsidies through the marketplace (they have access to employer based coverage) their employer (the Government) is allowed to cover part of the cost of their premiums.
+They will use the marketplace, but since their staffers, making as little as $30,000 can’t get subsidies through the marketplace since they have access to employer-based coverage.
+Their employer, the Government, is allowed to cover part of the cost of their premiums.
 Since all members of Congress have been well aware of this since 2010, any other claim is a willful misrepresentation of the truth.

-• Congress carefully designed ObamaCare so that it will not add to the budget deficit (in fact it cuts the deficit over a ten year period).
-The Republican budget actually relies on savings from ObamaCare including money from the Medical device tax and employer mandate (two key provisions that have been attached to the Senate passed funding bill for fiscal year 2014 by House Republicans).
+• Congress carefully designed ObamaCare so that it would not add to the budget deficit.
+In fact it cuts the deficit over a ten year period.
+The Republican budget relies on savings from ObamaCare including money from the Medical device tax and employer mandate, two key provisions that were attached to the Senate-passed funding bill for the fiscal year 2014 by House Republicans.

 • The claim that ObamaCare hurts small businesses is mostly untrue.
 Most small businesses will get access to cheaper health plans, get tax breaks and will not be responsible for the employer mandate.
 The requirement to insure employees means companies like McDonalds now have to provide health benefits to full-timers.
 Only .02% of businesses in the U.S. are affected by the mandate.
 Learn more about ObamaCare’s Employer Mandate.